reallyTG/drasync-artifact/README.md

 # TODO

-Figure out, in docker run step, which port is on the local machine.
+- figure out, in docker run step, which port is on the local machine.
 Specify that users can map to that port.

+- install CodeQL on the image.

+- make sure stats query is where it needs to be.